-It’s Obsidian Entertainment at the top of their game, with the beautiful writing that the studio is known for wrapped up in a polished adventure, something they’ve struggled with in the past.
-Despite being a massive RPG with a daunting number of options, everything has been crafted with so much care.
-Religion, philosophy, class warfare, the world of Eora is one overflowing with conflict and crises - every region on the map is fat with problems waiting for nosey adventurers, and even the most seemingly mundane quests can offer some insight into the world or the chance to create a reputation, good or bad.
+It is Obsidian Entertainment at the top of their game, with the beautiful writing that the studio is known for wrapped up in a polished adventure - a combination they have struggled with in the past.
+Despite being a massive RPG with a daunting number of options to take, everything in Pillars of Eternity has been crafted with so much care, even the smallest detail.
+Religion, philosophy, class warfare, and the world of Eora overflow with conflict and crises - every region on the map is fat with problems waiting for nosey adventurers, and even the most seemingly mundane quests can offer insight into the world or the chance to create a reputation, good or bad.

-Instead of just cashing in on the popularity of its spiritual predecessors, it builds on those strong foundations to create an experience that doesn’t rely on the past or on nostalgia.
-It's solid progress, and the overall experience is one that’s even more reminiscent of tabletop RPGs than many of those rooted in D&D.
+Instead of cashing in on the popularity of its spiritual predecessors, Obsidian build on those strong foundations to create an experience that doesn’t rely on the past or on nostalgia to deliver its hits.
+It is a solid step forward for this type of RPG, and the overall experience is one that is even more reminiscent of tabletop RPGs than many of those rooted in D&D.

 Want more?
-Here's our Pillars of Eternity review.
+Here is our Pillars of Eternity review.

 Fallout: New Vegas returns after briefly being ousted by Fallout 4.
 We still love Bethesda’s latest, with its improved shooting, crafting, and the fantastic settlement construction element, but New Vegas is simply a better, more liberating RPG.

-Obsidian took Bethesda’s formula for a 3D, first-person Fallout, and chucked back in all the things that made the original isometric games so great.
-You really feel like you’re making your own way through the game, instead of being nudged along by an invisible director.
+Obsidian took the format of Bethesda’s 3D, first-person Fallout, and then reinstated everything that made the original isometric games so great.
+You really feel like you’re making your own way through the wastelands instead of being nudged along by an invisible director.

-The writing, world-building, and black comedy are all spot on, and while we’re on the subject, what will it take for Bethesda to let Obsidian take another crack at the universe?
+The writing, world-building, and black comedy are all spot on in New Vegas.
+And while we are on the subject, what will it take for Bethesda to let Obsidian take another crack at the universe?

-While this list is in no particular order, Planescape: Torment still deserves to be near the top.
+This list is in no particular order, but if it was, Planescape: Torment would be near the top.
 Black Isle Studios, the titans of Dungeons & Dragons CRPGs, turned convention on its head when they crafted this Planar adventure.
-There are no more typical fantasy races, morality is not defined, or is at least mutable, and every character attribute is tied to conversations and out-of-combat actions.
-It’s a game of philosophy and discovery rather than a monster-slaying adventure.
+There are no more typical fantasy races, morality is not defined - or is at least mutable - and every character attribute is tied to conversations and out-of-combat actions.
+It is a game more interested in philosophy and discovery than it is in being a monster-slaying adventure.

 The ambition of Planescape: Torment would have been for naught were it not for the superb writing that accompanied it.
-Chris Avellone and co. penned a tale saturated with nuance and memorable characters that, even 14 years on, stands the test of time and has yet to be outdone.
-It’s the only RPG where you'll find yourself searching through the protagonist’s organs to find an important item, or where you may allow an NPC to kill you so that she could experience what it would be like to murder somebody.
+Chris Avellone and his team penned a tale saturated with nuance and memorable characters that, even 14 years on, stands the test of time and has yet to be outdone.
+It is the only RPG where you will find yourself searching through the protagonist’s organs to find an important item, or where you may allow an NPC to kill you so that she could experience what it would be like to murder somebody.
 And all the while you wrestle with philosophical conundrums and questions of identity.
-If that all sounds a bit grisly and esoteric to you then, fret not, as the Nameless One is also accompanied by a floating, talking skull who is an unrepentant flirt, so it’s not all serious.
+If that all sounds a bit grisly and esoteric to you then, fret not, as the Nameless One is also accompanied by a floating, talking skull who is an unrepentant flirt.
+It is far from being without humour.

-You’ve just become a vampire.
+You have just become a vampire.
 Surprise!
 It’s not all seducing teenage girls and turning into bats, though, because the world of Vampire: The Masquerade - based on the excellent White Wolf tabletop game - is decidedly more mature.
-Set in modern Los Angeles, it’s rife with undead politics and secret wars amid the glamour of Hollywood and corporate America.
+Set in modern Los Angeles, it is rife with undead politics and secret wars amid the glamour of Hollywood and corporate America.

-There's also a cracking story of faction politics and prophecy to get into, wildly varied vampire clans to choose from at the start of the game - from the loopy Malkavians to the hideous, stealthy Nosferatu - and writing that is wry and sardonic.
-All of that made it possible to grin and bear the bugs at launch, and now that it’s in a slightly more stable state, Vampire: The Masquerade is a unique title that you really ought to pick up.
+There is also a cracking story of faction politics and prophecy to get into, wildly varied vampire clans to choose from at the start of the game - from the loopy Malkavians to the hideous, stealthy Nosferatu - and writing that is wry and sardonic.
+All of that made it possible to grin and bear the bugs at launch, and now that it is in a slightly more stable state, Vampire: The Masquerade is a unique title that you really ought to pick up.

 Marrying the sub-genres of speculative fiction and space opera, Mass Effect 2 is BioWare’s greatest achievement in terms of world or, rather, galaxy building.
 The exploration and pseudo-science of Star Trek, the cinematic action of Battlestar Galactica, and the fantastical elements of Star Wars (or any pulpy science fiction of the early 20th century) are all on show and artfully combined in this tense suicide mission to save the galaxy.

 Humans are the new kids on the block, recently joining the galactic community, and must shake things up to get all the older races to acknowledge a growing threat to their existence.
 How do they do that?
 With an ass-kicking soldier, of course.
-Commander Shepard is a great character because their your character.
-It’s impossible to define them, not least because you can choose their gender, but also because, rather than being the glory-hunting hero who became a downtrodden veteran as in my game, you might have them be a cruel, racist bastard or a paragon of virtue who refuses to let anyone die.
+Commander Shepard is a great character because they are your character.
+It is impossible to define them, not least because you can choose their gender, but also because, rather than being the glory-hunting hero who became a downtrodden veteran as in our game, you might have them be a cruel, racist bastard or a paragon of virtue who refuses to let anyone die.

-The dramatic set pieces and workmanlike - if not particularly interesting - squad-based combat are punctuated by BioWare’s trademark, excellent dialogue.
-And simply wandering around alien locales, sticking your nose where it doesn’t belong - because that’s what humans do in space, apparently - adds to the overall package.
-Suspend your disbelief for the last ten minutes and you’ll find yourself on one hell of a sci-fi ride.
+The dramatic set-pieces and workmanlike squad-based combat are punctuated by BioWare’s trademark, excellent dialogue.
+And simply wandering around alien locales, sticking your nose where it doesn’t belong - because that is what humans do in space, apparently - adds to the overall package.
+Suspend your disbelief for the last ten minutes and you will find yourself on one hell of a sci-fi ride.

-We were hesitant about putting a game so riddled with bugs that was released in a completely unfinished state in this list, but beneath Knights of the Old Republic II’s cracks and flaws is the best Star Wars game ever made, and an amazing RPG.
+We were hesitant about putting a game released in an unfinished state in this list, but beneath Knights of the Old Republic II’s cracks and flaws is the best Star Wars game ever made, and an amazing RPG.

-Where its predecessor, made by BioWare and not Obsidian, was a fantastic addition to the Star Wars universe complete with a twist worthy of The Empire Strikes Back, KOTOR II takes the venerable IP and takes it in a completely new direction.
+Where its predecessor - made by BioWare and not Obsidian - was a fantastic addition to the Star Wars universe complete with a twist worthy of The Empire Strikes Back, KOTOR II takes the venerable IP and pulls it in a completely new direction.
 No longer is the focus on the constant battle between the Dark Side and the Light Side, Republic versus Empire.
-Instead, we’re treated to a narrative that explores the nature of the force and what it means to be cut off from it and lost.
-It’s a story of misfits and traitors and, in retrospect, sometimes feels very much like Star Wars by way of Planescape: Torment.
+Instead, we’are treated to a narrative that explores the nature of the force and what it means to be cut off from it and lost.
+It is a story of misfits and traitors and, in retrospect, sometimes feels very much like Star Wars by way of Planescape: Torment.

-Shades of grey permeate through the entire adventure, as the Exile - KOTOR II’s protagonist - is forced to think about every action and how good deeds can beget evil ones, being pushed ever further towards pragmatism.
-An oftten depressing and bleak game, it’s as much about personal exploration as it is about gallivanting across the galaxy, getting into lightsaber battles and using the force, though there’s certainly plenty of that too.
+Shades of grey permeate the entire adventure, as the Exile - KOTOR II’s protagonist - is forced to think about every action and how good deeds can beget evil ones, being pushed ever further towards pragmatism.
+An often depressing and bleak game, it is as much about personal exploration as it is about gallivanting across the galaxy, getting into lightsaber battles and using the force, though there is certainly plenty of that, too.

 Want more?
 Check out our Star Wars: Knights of the Old Republic II review.

 Shadowrun: Hong Kong is a welcome throwback to the ‘90s.
-Based on the classic tabletop roleplaying game, it’s a neo-noir cyberpunk mystery with plenty of magic, fantasy elements, and combat that’s reminiscent of XCOM.
+Based on the classic tabletop roleplaying game, it is a neo-noir cyberpunk mystery with plenty of magic, fantasy elements, and combat reminiscent of XCOM.
 That makes it a lot of things and, somehow, all of them are great.
-Set on a future Earth where science and the realm of the arcane struggle to co-exist, and beings like elves and trolls walk the streets alongside humans, you find yourself in the shoes of a shadowrunner, a shady mercenary proficient in espionage.
+Set on a future Earth where science and the realm of the arcane struggle to coexist, and beings like elves and trolls walk the streets alongside humans, you find yourself in the shoes of a shadowrunner, a shady mercenary proficient in espionage.